Skip to content

 Script Development / Connector Subscription

-Some connectors support subscribing to messages, and DataFlux Func provides a unified way to subscribe.
+Some connectors support message subscription, and DataFlux Func provides a unified way to subscribe.

-In earlier versions, it was named 'Data Source', but in the current version, it has been renamed to 'Connector'
+In earlier versions, it was referred to as 'Data Source', but in the current version, it has been changed to 'Connector'.

-Due to the script execution mechanism of DataFlux Func, functions must eventually terminate after starting, and infinite function execution is not allowed.
+Due to the script execution mechanism of DataFlux Func, functions must eventually terminate after starting, and functions are not allowed to run indefinitely.

-Therefore, for long-term resident processing such as subscriptions, directly writing consumers within DataFlux Func to run indefinitely is not supported.
+Therefore, for long-term resident processing like subscriptions, it is not supported to directly write a consumer in DataFlux Func to run continuously.

-Instead, subscription topics need to be specified in the connector, with the main program of DataFlux Func uniformly responsible for subscribing to messages.
+Instead, it is necessary to specify the subscription topic in the connector, and the DataFlux Func main program is responsible for subscribing to the messages.

-When the main program of DataFlux Func receives a message, it forwards the message to the designated message handling function for processing, thereby completing the subscription message processing.
+When the DataFlux Func main program receives a message, it will forward the message to the specified message handler function for processing, thereby completing the subscription message processing.

-The latest version of DataFlux Func supports subscriptions for the following connectors:
+The latest version of DataFlux Func supports subscription for the following connectors:

 • Redis